 Press release highlighting the implications of the findings of research by the Pensions Institute, explaining why smaller companies are no longer keen to provide pensions.

 Press release discussing of figures released by the DWP, showing its estimates of numbers of people potentially eligible for the Financial Assistance Scheme.

-Article published in Financial Adviser in July 2004, discussing the findings of the Treasury Select Committee report on long term savings.
+Press release discussing the findings of the Treasury Select Committee report on long term savings in the UK.

 Press Release explaining why Ros does not believe compulsion is the best policy option to adopt, in order to encourage pensions.